julianpsm/python-calculator/README.md

 # Py.Calculator

-A usefull calculator for any student or anyone who want's to know how to build a simple 2 mode python based calculator.
+A usefull calculator for any student or anyone who want's to know more about if statemants loops etc.

 # Getting started

 <ul>
-<li> This Program run on both Windows and Linux operating system by using python, or all other python editor with the python version 3.x</li>
+<li> This Program runs on Windows Linux and macos operating system by using python, or all other python editor with the python version 3.x</li>

-<li> This software is developed by python 3.x</li>
+<li> This software is developed on python 3.x</li>

 <li> You can use 2 modes int numbers and float numbers.</li>